 9. Wasitora, Nekoru Queen

 Black, red, and green Wasitora enjoys several advantages compared to other dragons.
-It's comparatively inexpensive with a price of only five mana, and since it's both a cat and a dragon, it synergizes with many creature-type dependent effects.
+It's comparatively inexpensive, with a price of only five mana, and since it's both a cat and a dragon, it synergizes with many creature-type dependent effects.
 It also enjoys the expected flying trait alongside trample, letting excess damage hit your opponent even when blocked.

 Thanks to trample, triggering Wasitora's next ability is easy because it activates when Wasitora lands some combat damage on your opponent.
-At that point, they're forced to sacrifice a creature; if they can't, you create a 3/3 black, red, and green cat dragon token with flying.
+At that point, they're forced to sacrifice a creature; if they can't, you create a 3/3 black, red, and green cat-dragon token with flying.
 This acts as both a creature removal and a swarm tactic, ensuring you gain a benefit even if your opponent currently controls no units.

 8. Scion of the Ur-Dragon

 Scion takes one mana of every color to cast, and since it's legendary, it's a popular choice for commander format dragon decks hoping to use dragons of each color.
 With only flying and 4/4, Scion doesn't stand out until we view its mana ability, requiring two mana of any color(s).
-Once the price is paid, you search your library for a dragon permanent (shuffling afterwards), put it into your graveyard, and have Scion become a copy of that permanent until the end of the turn.
+Once the price is paid, you search your library for a dragon permanent (shuffling afterward), put it into your graveyard, and have Scion become a copy of that permanent until the end of the turn.

 Not only does this allow Scion to temporarily adopt the abilities and stats of stronger dragons (without having to pay their higher costs), it fills your graveyard with powerful creatures ready to be revived.
 Speaking of which...